TheKongers/Corbench/corbench/docs/deployment.md

         -   Add a description tag describing the purpose of this access key and where it will be used (Cortex Benchmarking Tool Deployment) then click **Create Access Key**
         -   Note Down the **Access Key** and **Secret Access Key** values.
 They will be used in an auth YAML file

-    - Store the credentials in the [auth_file.yaml](/auth_file.yaml) file using the keys you just created:
+    - Store the credentials by following the instructions in [auth_file.yaml.template](/auth_file.yaml.template) using the keys you just created:

     ```yaml
     accesskeyid: <Access Key>